walshbr/introduction-to-text-analysis/topic-modeling/topic-modeling-case-studies.md

 # Topic Modeling Case Studies

-In the last lesson we discussed topics, discourses, and the bag of words model for reading texts.
 These are all backgrounds and framing contexts for **topic modeling**, a machine learning technique that allows you to discover the topics that construct a text.

+## From Bags to Topics

+In the previous section, we described how a single text could be broken up into a list of word frequencies, and we also suggested that these word frequencies could point us towards the underlying discourses our topics that composed a text.
+T

 Executing topic modeling projects yourself takes more hands-on programming than we want to introduce in this coursebook.
 So instead of exercising the techniques themselves or offering a tool for doing so, we are going to attempt to describe what topic modeling is and how to interpret results from it using a case study.
 Come talk to either of us in person if you want to go further and explore topic modeling on your own.

 Topic modeling looks for words that tend